deeptools/deepTools/manual/QC.md

 and Speed][] (see below for more explanations).

-### What it does (reference to Benjamini)
+### What it does

-The basic assumption of the GC bias diagnosis is that the distribution of sequenced reads might not be uniform across the genome, i.e. not all regions of the genome are similarly well sequenced.
+The basic assumption of the GC bias diagnosis is that an ideal sample should show a uniform distribution of sequenced reads across the genome, i.e. all regions of the genome should be similarly well sequenced.

-computeGCbias estimates how many reads with what kind of GC content one should have sequenced.
-This is based on the methods published by [Benjamini and Speed][].
+computeGCbias estimates how many reads with what kind of GC content one should have sequenced given an organism's genome GC content.
+The calculations are based on the methods published by [Benjamini and Speed][].
 The tool first determines how many regions the specific reference genome contains for each amount of GC content, i.e. how many regions in the genome have 50% GC (or 10% GC or 90% GC or...).
 For this, it samples a large number of equally sized genome bins